 - Has this exact configuration already been found on your site?
 There is a possibility you could be dealing with a fraudster trying to fool your system with multi-accounting.

 - Does the device point to an emulator like FraudFox, Kameleo, Linken Sphere, MultiLogin or AntiDetect?
-These are tools favoured by fraudsters who use bots to abuse affiliate programmes on a mass scale.
+These are tools favoured by fraudsters who use bots to abuse affiliate programs on a mass scale.

 Combined with other data enrichment tools, you will be able to build a pretty complete profile of your users – all in real-time.

 Note that device fingerprinting is also a fantastic tool for curbing bonus abuse, for instance in the gambling world, or even to reduce chargeback rates and manual reviews.

 In fraud detection, the behavior is tracked via a series of risk rules.
 Every time the user data is checked against the rule, a risk score increases or decreases.

 The most obvious example would be a standard IP analysis.
 Is the user’s IP address pointing to the same location as the cardholder’s address?
 But you can of course get much more sophisticated with the rules:

 - How many connection attempts did they make per hour?